-Born in Newport News, Virginia, where he grew up listening to his father's extensive jazz record collection, Billy was leading his own bands from the age of eight, and was teaching adults from the age of 14, before going on to study classical timpani and jazz drums at the Shenandoah Conservatory of Music.
-In the late 1980s, he was encouraged by Al Foster to move to New York, where he was almost immediately recruited to the young band Out of the Blue (OTB), recording Spiral Staircase for Blue Note Records, before becoming a member of Horace Silver's Sextet and then joining J J Johnson's band, followed by a three-year stint touring with Sonny Rollins.
+Born in Newport News, Virginia, where he grew up listening to his father's extensive jazz record collection, Drummond was leading his own bands from the age of eight, and teaching adults from the age of just 14, before going on to study classical percussion at the Shenandoah Conservatory of Music.
+In the late 1980s, he was encouraged by Al Foster to move to New York, where he was almost immediately recruited to the young band Out of the Blue (OTB), recording Spiral Staircase for Blue Note Records, before becoming a member of Horace Silver's Sextet, subsequently starting life-long associations with Buster Williams and Bobby Hutcherson, and then joining J J Johnson's band, followed by a three-year stint touring with Sonny Rollins.